stlab/better-code/better-code/src/chapter-3-errors.md

 ### What About Recovery From Bugs?

-We've just seen an examples of recovery from an input error and a failure.
+We've just seen examples of recovery from an input error and of a failure.
 What would it mean to recover from a bug?
+It's not entirely clear.

 First, the bug needs to be detected, and that is not assured.
 As we saw in the previous chapter, not all precondition violations are detectable.
-Also, it's important to admit that when a runtime bug check fails, we're not detecting the bug per-se: since bugs are flaws in *code*, actually detecting bugs involves analyzing the program.
+Also, it's important to admit that when a runtime bug check fails, we're not detecting the bug per-se: since bugs are flaws in *code*, truly detecting bugs involves analyzing the program.
-We're really detecting a *downstream effect* that the bug has had on *data*.
+Instead, a runtime check detects a *downstream effect* that the bug has had on *data*.
 When we observe that a precondition has been violated, we know something invalid occurred, but we don't necessarily know exactly where, how, or the full extent of the damaged data.

 So can we “sally forth unscathed?”
 The problem is that we can't know.
 Since we don't know where the bug is, the downstream effects of